Auguste Comte

-Influenced by Henri de Saint-Simon, Comte's work attempted to remedy the social disorder caused by the French Revolution, which he believed indicated imminent transition to a new form of society.
-He sought to establish a new social doctrine based on science, which he labelled positivism.
+Influenced by Henri de Saint-Simon, Comte's work attempted to remedy the social disorder caused by the French Revolution, which he believed indicated an imminent transition to a new form of society.
+He sought to establish a new social doctrine based on science, which he labeled positivism.
 He had a major impact on 19th-century thought, influencing the work of social thinkers such as John Stuart Mill and George Eliot.
-His concept of Sociologie and social evolutionism set the tone for early social theorists and anthropologists such as Harriet Martineau and Herbert Spencer, evolving into modern academic sociology presented by Émile Durkheim as practical and objective social research.
+His concept of Sociology and social evolutionism set the tone for early social theorists and anthropologists such as Harriet Martineau and Herbert Spencer, evolving into modern academic sociology presented by Émile Durkheim as practical and objective social research.

-Comte's social theories culminated in his "Religion of Humanity", which presaged the development of non-theistic religious humanist and secular humanist organisations in the 19th century.
-He may also have coined the word altruisme (altruism).
+Comte's social theories culminated in his "Religion of Humanity", which presaged the development of non-theistic religious humanist and secular humanist organizations in the 19th century.
+He may also have coined the word altruism.

 Life

-Auguste Comte was born in Montpellier, Hérault on 19 January 1798, at the time under the rule of the newly founded French First Republic.
+Auguste Comte was born in Montpellier, Hérault, on 19 January 1798, at the time under the rule of the newly founded French First Republic.
 After attending the Lycée Joffre and then the University of Montpellier, Comte was admitted to École Polytechnique in Paris.
 The École Polytechnique was notable for its adherence to the French ideals of republicanism and progress.
-The École closed in 1816 for reorganization, however, and Comte continued his studies at the medical school at Montpellier.
+The École closed in 1816 for reorganization, and Comte continued his studies at the medical school at Montpellier.
 When the École Polytechnique reopened, he did not request readmission.

 Following his return to Montpellier, Comte soon came to see unbridgeable differences with his Catholic and monarchist family and set off again for Paris, earning money by small jobs.
-Comte had abandoned Catholicism under the influence of his first teacher and protestant pastor Daniel Encontre.
+Comte had abandoned Catholicism under the influence of his first teacher and Protestant pastor Daniel Encontre.

-In August 1817 he found an apartment at 36 Rue Bonaparte in Paris's 6th arrondissement (where he lived until 1822) and later that year he became a student and secretary to Henri de Saint-Simon, who brought Comte into contact with intellectual society and greatly influenced his thought therefrom.
+In August 1817 he found an apartment at 36 Rue Bonaparte in Paris's 6th arrondissement (where he lived until 1822).
+Later that year he became a student and secretary to Henri de Saint-Simon, who brought Comte into contact with intellectual society and greatly influenced his thought therefrom.
 During that time, Comte published his first essays in the various publications headed by Saint-Simon, L'Industrie, Le Politique, and L'Organisateur (Charles Dunoyer and Charles Comte's Le Censeur Européen), although he would not publish under his own name until 1819's "La séparation générale entre les opinions et les désirs" ("The general separation of opinions and desires").